Mark Latham

 After leaving parliament, Latham started a career as a prominent political and social commentator, and became highly critical of the Labor Party and left-wing politics.
-He would soon gain a reputation for making inflammatory and controversial comments.
+He soon gained a reputation for making inflammatory and controversial comments.
 In December 2016, he began co-hosting Outsiders on Sky News Live, but he was fired from the network in March 2017 after he made insulting comments about a fellow presenter and the teenage daughter of a governor of the Reserve Bank of Australia.
 Latham returned to politics and joined the Liberal Democratic Party in May 2017, which led to him receiving a lifetime ban from the Labor Party.
 In November 2018, Latham left the Liberal Democrats and announced that he had joined One Nation as its state leader in New South Wales.
 He successfully stood for One Nation in the upper house at the 2019 state election.
 He resigned in the middle of his eight-year term on 2 March 2023 in order to run for a new eight-year term at the state election later that month.

 In August 2023, One Nation federal leader Pauline Hanson announced Latham had been removed as leader of the party's New South Wales division.
 Shortly thereafter Latham resigned from One Nation to sit as an independent.